 - Advice on substandard housing complaints.

 Minimum standards for dwellings are required by the Uniform Housing Code and the California State Health and Safety Code.
 These standards include such items as requiring adequate heating, plumbing, and electrical systems.
 If repairs are needed, tenants are encouraged to first work with their landlords to have repairs made.
-However, if assistance is needed, please call Neighborhood Revitalization at (559) 621-8400.
+However, if assistance is needed, please call Code Enforcement at (559) 621-8400.

 Excessive noise can detract from the quality of life in a neighborhood.
 It is important that neighbors work together, privately, to solve minor problems, like barking dogs.
 The City does not get involved in these disputes and, if courteous communication is not successful, you should contact a private attorney.
 For other, more serious or persistent problems: